Clubhouse Media Group, Inc. An - GuruFocus.com

 PR Newswire

 LOS ANGELES, Aug.
-3, 2022 /PRNewswire/ -- Clubhouse Media Group, Inc. (OTCMKTS: CMGR) ("CMGR"), an influencer-based social media firm and digital talent management agency, today announced that HoneyDrip.com has seen month over month growth, continuing into July 2022.
-Honeydrip.com is a digital platform designed and owned by CMGR with a focus on the empowerment of creators.
-The site allows creators to connect and engage with fans and monetize exclusive content.
+4, 2022 /PRNewswire/ -- Clubhouse Media Group, Inc. (OTCMKTS: CMGR) ("CMGR"), an influencer-based social media firm and digital talent management agency, today announced Whitney Johns, fitness and cover model, has joined the HoneyDrip.com platform.
+Honeydrip.com is a digital platform designed and owned by Clubhouse Media Group with a focus on the empowerment of creators.
+The site allows creators to connect with fans and sell exclusive photo and video content.

-HoneyDrip.com has experienced rapid growth in four main categories during and for the month of July 2022 alone:
+"I love Whitney's passion and energy" said Danche Prokopov, General Manager of HoneyDrip.com.
+"HoneyDrip allows our creators to post their most exclusive content and interact directly with their fans.
+The site empowers the creators to express themselves without the negative stigma associated with some of our competitors, such as OnlyFans."

-1) Active performers on the site (by Invite Only) increased by 15%
+Whitney Johns is a fitness and print cover model.
+She has been featured in Forbes, Muscle and Fitness, and Muscle and Fitness Hers magazines.
+In 2022 alone she graced the covers of Strong Fitness Magazine (June) and Vitality Magazine (May).
+She is also a two-time winner of "Physique of the Year" by Fitness Gurls magazine.
+Whitney is not only a model, but an entrepreneur.
+She's created Whitney Johns Nutrition which is a line of naturally derived, non-GMO, and gluten-free health supplements.

 CMGR offers management, production, and deal-making services to its handpicked influencers, a management division for individual influencer clients, and an investment arm for joint ventures and acquisitions for companies in the social media influencer space.